-The Cambridge Concert Orchestra has been making music, and making it fun, since 1967.
+The Cambridge Concert Orchestra, a registered charity, has been making music, and making it fun and accessible to all, since 1967.
 We have a reputation for being one of the friendliest orchestras in Cambridge and enjoy playing a wide repertoire of music.

 The orchestra is very privileged in having its own extensive library of sheet music, much of it donated to the orchestra by Charles Shadwell (formerly of the BBC Variety Orchestra).
 We are also proud to have commissioned new pieces by contemporary composers.
 This means that every concert is different and there is always something for everyone.
 While the orchestra’s emphasis is on enjoyment, our concerts also serve to raise money for local, national and international charities.
 Please contact us if you think that the orchestra could collaborate with you for a fundraising event.